 "On behalf of Forsyth/Dawson FCA, I want to send you a heartfelt thank you for speaking at Piney Grove Middle School yesterday.
 I was absolutely mesmerized by your story.
 It was by far one of the most powerful messages I have ever heard, and I'm not the only one who thinks so.
 Many parents have emailed me to say that their kids can't stop talking about you and your message.
 More than a few have said that their kids were so moved by you that when they talk about what they learned it brings them to tears.
 One mom wrote to tell me that her son said that you were the most inspirational speaker he has ever heard, and that he got more out of your message than he ever has at church or any other spiritual gathering.
 In my own son's words, "That was the most awesome testimony ever!"
 You certainly had a huge impact on these kids.
 Your message of how God created each of us with a specific purpose is so timely for our middle school youth.
 I believe that no one can deliver it more effectively than you.
 God is using you in mighty ways.
 You obviously know the purpose for which God made you.
 All who have the honor of meeting you and hearing you speak are truly blessed.
 Bless you as continue to inspire and glorify God through your testimony."

-Word began to spread and now I've spoken at over 50 schools in Georgia!
+Word began to spread and soon I was speaking at schools all across north Georgia!

 He wrote to me the following email: